Nandini2233/PowerBI_Ecommerce_Sales_Dashboard/README.md

 # 🛍️ Power BI Project – Madhav Ecommerce Sales Dashboard

-This project is about analyzing sales data from a e-commerce business using Power BI.
+This project is about analyzing sales data from an e-commerce business using Power BI.
 It includes data cleaning, data modeling, KPI creation, and interactive dashboard design to help understand business performance and trends.

 ## 📊 Project Overview